 Here are some of the books we've read & found inspiring.
-Check out the 'Read It' button to find stockists.
+Click 'Read It' to find stockists (may link to affiliates).

 Magnifeco is the Fast Food Nation of the fashion world—your guide to making a difference too.
 In this guide, author Kate Black examines non-toxic beauty and ethical fashion; recommends a multitude of ways for consumers to make better decisions; and introduces the brands and designers leading the way along this socially responsible path.